 Neenah owns and operates its own water, sanitary sewer and storm water systems.

-Neenah’s sanitary sewer collection system of interceptors, mains, force mains and lift stations has sufficient capacity to serve projected growth through the year 2020.
+Neenah’s sanitary sewer collection system of interceptors, mains, force mains and lift stations has sufficient capacity to serve projected growth .
 Currently, the system includes 107 miles of sanitary sewer.

 The City’s storm water system is comprised of 73 miles of storm sewers.

-Neenah has an extensive local network of digital and fiber optic technologies allowing for cost-effective, accurate and high-speed transmission of voice and data information worldwide.
-An increasing number of companies are offering Wi- Fi services that cover the community.
-Businesses and other data-intensive users have access to T-1 or T-3 services.
+Businesses residing in Neenah have an extensive selection of digital network and fiber optic technologies from various providers allowing for cost-effective, accurate and high-speed transmission of voice and data information.
 The number of providers for such services allows for a variety of service levels and costs to meet the needs of the diverse customer base.

 Electric and natural gas services in the City of Neenah are nearly exclusively provided by WE Energies which serves approximately 99% of the properties in the City.
 WE Energies has been recognized as having the most reliable distribution system in the nation.